ATNoG/ml-meta-perf/assets/docs/07-practices.md

 ### 2. Which features the search reached for

-Asked of the vocabulary rather than of the weights, so a spread of weights does not blunt it. **12 of the 18 available meta-features appear in the equation.** Six do not:
+Asked of the vocabulary rather than of the weights, so a spread of weights does not blunt it. **13 of the 18 available meta-features appear in the equation.** Five do not:
 `class_ent`, `inst_to_attr`, `nr_norm` and `ns_ratio` on the dataset side, and
-`Solution Stochasticity` and `Loss Margin Behaviour` on the model side.
-All were offered under every transform and none earned a place, which is a result about the meta-data rather than about the search — and, for the two model ordinals, a live tension: they are the columns that let the feature set tell individual learners apart, and the fit does not want them.
+`Solution Stochasticity` on the model side.
+All were offered under every transform and none earned a place, which is a result about the meta-data rather than about the search at this length and configuration. `Loss Margin Behaviour` does appear; both model ordinals retain their role in telling individual learners apart.

-`Processing Units Number` appears in 7 of 16 terms and `gravity` in 5; everything else is spread thinner, 1–3 terms each.
+`Processing Units Number` appears in 5 of 16 terms and `gravity` in 5; everything else is spread thinner, 1–3 terms each.
 The full table, with the transforms and operations each feature was used under, is in [chapter 10](10-report.md).